mamatabalakatte/HousePricePrediction_MamataBalakatte/README.md

    ```bash
    npm run dev
    ```
-   *The frontend will start on [http://localhost:5173](http://localhost:5173) and automatically proxy API calls to the backend on port 8000.*
+   *The frontend will start on http://localhost:5173/

----

 ## 🧪 Running Tests